-As an example, the congressman noted the Baltimore election board's failure to purge some 32,000 names from the voter rolls last year, before the statewide election, because they had not voted in the previous five years.
+As an example, the congressman cited the Baltimore election board's failure to purge some 32,000 names from the voter rolls ** last year, before the statewide election, because the people had not voted in the previous five years.

 Such purges became illegal Jan.
 1 under the new federal law -- which prompted a lawsuit in Maryland earlier this year, when the state election board sued the city election board for refusing to purge the names.
 Ultimately, the Maryland Court of Appeals opined that the city election board was correct in refusing the order because the state's companion law to the motor-voter law prohibited the purge.